TDCRanila/website2/content/projects/_index.md

 +++
 title = 'Projects & Games'
-description = 'A list of all projects and games that I have worked.' tags = ['']
+tags = ['']

 +++

-Here is a list of things that I have worked on throughout school and my work carreer.
+Below you can find a list of all the showcased projects, as well as some other projects that I have worked on.